Incident DetailsCause of Death:

 Officer Edward Petticord and Officer Charles Russell were shot while searching for subjects who had been involved in a drunken fight.

 As the officers stopped two subjects for questioning, one man shot Officer Russell at close range and the other man shot Officer Petticord in the back before they escaped.

-The officers were rushed to City Hospital where Officer Russell died a short time later and Officer Petticord died from the wounds he suffered two days later.
+The officers were rushed to City Hospital where Officer Russell died early the following day and Officer Petticord died from the wounds he suffered two days later.